A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Introduction

 \section{Introduction}

-Many programmable matter systems have recently been proposed and realized---modular and swarm robotics, synthetic biology, DNA tiling, and smart materials form an incomplete list---and each is often tailored toward a specific task or physical setting.
-In our work on self-organizing particle systems, we abstract away from specific settings and instead describe programmable matter as a collection of simple computational elements (to be referred to as {\it particles}) with limited computational power that each perform fully distributed, local, asynchronous algorithms to solve system-wide problems such as movement, configuration, and coordination.
-Here we present an algorithm for {\it compression}, in which the particle system gathers as tightly together as possible, as in a sphere or its equivalent in the presence of some underlying geometry.
-This phenomenon is often found in natural systems: fire ants form floating rafts by gathering in such a manner, and honey bees communicate foraging patterns within their hives.
+Many programmable matter systems have recently been proposed and realized --- modular and swarm robotics, synthetic biology, DNA and molecular programming, and smart materials form an incomplete list --- and each is often tailored toward a particular task domain or physical setting.
+We abstract away from specific settings and instead describe programmable matter as a collection of simple computational elements (called {\it particles}) with limited computational power.
+These particles individually execute fully distributed, local, asynchronous algorithms to collectively solve system-wide problems of movement, configuration, and coordination.
+We assume a formal model of programmable matter known as the \emph{geometric amoebot model} (discussed in Section~\ref{subsec:pm-relatedwork} and formalized in Section~\ref{subsec:model}), where particles occupy vertices of the triangular lattice~$\Gtri$ (Fig.~\ref{fig:model_gtri}) and move along its edges.

+We desire for a particle system to {\it compress}, gathering tightly together, approaching a sphere or its equivalent in the presence of some underlying geometry.
+Formally, the {\it compression problem} seeks a reorganization of a particle system (via asynchronous local particle movements) such that the system converges to a {configuration} with small boundary, where we refer to the total length of this boundary as the {\it perimeter} of the configuration.
+This compression phenomenon is often found in natural systems: fire ants form floating rafts by gathering in such a manner, and honey bees communicate foraging patterns by swarming within their hives.
 While each individual ant or bee cannot view the group as a whole when soliciting information, it can take cues from its immediate neighbors to achieve cooperation.

-It is with this motivation that we present a distributed algorithm for compression in the amoebot model derived from a Markov chain process.
+It is with this motivation that we present a distributed algorithm for compression under the geometric amoebot model that is derived from a Markov chain process.
+Because our distributed algorithm comes from a Markov chain, we are able to leverage established techniques from stochastic processes to analyze it and provide guarantees about its behavior.
+The stochasticity of Markov chains also implies that our distributed algorithm is inherently robust and oblivious, two desirable properties of distributed algorithms.

-In the (geometric) amoebot model, more formally defined in Section~\ref{sec:model}, particles with limited computational power move among the vertices of the triangular lattice $\Gamma$ (Figure~\ref{fig:background}(a)) by traveling along the edges of $\Gamma$.
-The {\it compression problem} seeks to reorganize the configuration of a particle system (via movements of particles) such that the system converges to a configuration with small perimeter, where we measure the perimeter of a configuration by the length of the walk along its boundary.
-We say a particle system is {\it $\alpha$-compressed}, for $\alpha> 1$, if the perimeter of the particle configuration is at most $\alpha$ times the minimum possible perimeter for those particles.